Tunisian court sentences Ben Ali to 20 years jail

 Tunisia's government has faced persistent criticism over its failure to persuade Saudi Arabia to hand over Ben Ali and his wife Leila Trabelsi, a former hairdresser whose lavish lifestyle and clique of wealthy relatives came to be seen by many Tunisians as a symbol of the corrupt era.

-(Reporting by Tarek Amara, Writing by Lin Noueihed; Editing by Myra MacDonald)
+(Reporting by Tarek Amara, Writing by Lin Noueihed; Editing by Louise Ireland and Andrew Osborn)